gwdistsys18/dist-sys-practice/README.md

   * After training the model, it is hosted in a container so it can be used for predicting
   * SageMaker allows multiple models behind the same endpoint, which allows AB testing
   * After setting up the endpoint, predictions can be done and a confusion matrix can be generated
+  * A user-generated algorithm in a separate Python file can also be used
+  * SageMaker can also host already trained models, but they may need to be converted
+  * You can also build your own algorithm Docker container